nandolawson/Blocksky/README.md

 ## How?

 In addition to adding accounts to this list myself, various trustworthy moderation lists are also retrieved daily and the accounts contained therein are entered into Blocksky.
-Here is a list of the lists currently in use:

 ## Contributing